CST BLOG: Lab Expectations

 During hematopoiesis, or the development of blood cells, the common myeloid progenitor (CMP) cells in bone marrow give rise to the myeloid lineage, which includes most of the component cells of the innate immune response.

 All of these different types of cells have their own specialized niche in the innate immune response.
-Some are antigen-presenting cells (APCs), such as macrophages and dendritic cells, that present an identifying molecule from a pathogen on their surface to T cells to activate the adaptive immune response.
+Some are antigen-presenting cells (APCs), such as macrophages and dendritic cells, which present an identifying molecule from a pathogen on their surface to T cells to activate the adaptive immune response.
 Some of these leukocytes are only found in tissues and mucous membranes, such as mast cells, but others circulate in the blood until they are needed to migrate to tissues.
 Neutrophils tend to be the first-responding cells and are experts at attacking and inhibiting bacteria and fungi, whereas basophils are less prevalent and specialize in defending against parasites.
 Natural killer cells respond quickly to infection and efficiently kill cells that are virally infected.
-They also are unique in their intrinsic ability to detect and kill cancerous cells.
+They are also unique in their intrinsic ability to detect and kill cancerous cells.

 When these cells of the innate immune system are not able to swiftly handle an invasion by a pathogen, then the adaptive immune system gets activated to take a swing at neutralizing the threat.
-In our next installment of the Immunology blog series, we will learn more about the adaptive immune system and how T and B cells take action.

 Additional Resources: